• Skip to primary navigation

 They also have similar textures that melt in your mouth.

-Plus, they are both versatile ingredients.
+Plus, they are both flexible ingredients.

 You can use them in sandwiches and desserts.

-Though they differ in flavor and origin, these similarities make them popular choices to add flavor to dishes.
+They differ in flavor and origin, these similarities make them popular choices to add flavor to dishes.

 Uses and Culinary Applications